mstksg/inCode/copy/entries/fc-statements.md

 By the way, `par` isn't defined by default, but we'll define it really soon.
 </div>

-There are an entier wealth of combinators by which to compose and sequence and manipulate `IO a`'s together.
+There are an entire wealth of combinators by which to compose and sequence and manipulate `IO ()`'s together.
 And many of them you can even write yourself, from scratch.

 There are also many "IO transformers" you have access to --- one notable one